lancelet/blog-source/posts/2017-12-26-opencl-helloworld.md

 ## Introduction

-[OpenCL][OPENCL_WIKIPEDIA] provides a powerful way to interface with GPUs, CPUs, and other hardware.
+[OpenCL][OPENCL_WIKIPEDIA] provides an abstracted way to interface with GPUs, CPUs, and other hardware.
 Over the last few weeks, I've found that Haskell has good support for OpenCL.
 For a beginner, there are really three different things to learn about:

   - OpenCL execution model
   - OpenCL C dialect